bss114/OHMC_Colaboratory/Protocols/MetagenomeSeq/IlluminaPrep_HTP.md

 **TSB Plate:** If not already prepared, transfer 25 µL of TSB to each well of a 96 well plate.
 This can be used for multiple runs.

 **Tagmentation Plate:** In a multichannel reservoir, combine 220 µL of well-mixed beads (BLT) with 220 µL tagmentation buffer (TB1).
+This is 2.2µL of both BLT and TB1 for each sample.
 Mix well and use 10 µL multi channel to transfer 4 µL of mixture into every other column/row of a 384 well plate. **Note:** because this protocol uses multichannels and Integra mini-96s, the spacing needs to be every other well.
 This has the advantage of also putting an empty well between every sample which may be advantageous from a cross-contamination standpoint.
 It is theoretically possible to do up to 384 well samples at a time; however, this is not recommended.
 In effect, using your 8 channel in a vertical orientation, put the first tip into the following wells to fill the plate: A1, A3, A5, A7, A9, A11, A13, A15, A17, A19, A21, A23.

 #### Procedure
 - [ ] Using 12.5 µL Integra, use the **TAG LOAD** program to transfer 6µL from the gDNA plate to the Tagmentation plate and mix